 1. Lady Bird Lake

 This is the best way to watch the Auditorium Shores fireworks, hands down: rent a canoe, kayak, or paddleboard from a spot like the Rowing Dock or another rental company by the lake, and launch either from the north side of the lake and row to S. First Street or launch from the south side and row to Lamar.

-If you’d rather not do this alone, hook up with a community group like Hill Country Outdoors.
-Alternatively, you could always catch a leisurely ride on a Lone Star Riverboat, if paddling or possibly falling in isn’t on your agenda.
+If you’d rather not experience the Austin fireworks this alone, you could always catch a leisurely ride on a Lone Star Riverboat, if paddling or possibly falling in isn’t on your agenda.

 Happy Fourth of July!